Merge Two Sorted Lists

 Linked List, Recursion

-the minimum node.
-Advance the list1/list2 and previous node pointers.
+to the minimum node, advancing the list1/list2 and node pointers.

 Code